BRAC University

-BRAC University (ব্র্যাক ইউনিভার্সিটি, also known as BracU) is a private research university located in Dhaka, Bangladesh.
+BRAC University (ব্র্যাক ইউনিভার্সিটি, also known as BRACU) is a private research university located in Merul Badda, Dhaka, Bangladesh.
 It was established in 2001 as a branch of Sir Fazle Hasan Abed's BRAC under the Private University Act 1992.

 History

-Sir Fazle Hasan Abed founded Brac University in 2001, under the Private University Act.
-Located at 66 Mohakhali, Dhaka, the university is based on the American liberal arts college model.
-Brac University began with three departments and around 80 students in 2001.
-It held its first Convocation in January 2006.
-Initially, it offered a limited number of bachelor's degrees.
+Sir Fazle Hasan Abed founded BRAC University in 2001, under the Private University Act.
+The university was formally inaugurated by the President of Bangladesh and the Chancellor of BRAC University, Shahabuddin Ahmed, at Osmani Memorial Hall, Dhaka, on 16 June 2001.
+Based on the American liberal arts college model, the university began with just three departments and around 80 students in 2001 at Mohakhali, Dhaka.
+It held its first convocation in January 2006.
 As the university grew, it increased the number of programs and introduced master's degrees.
 The development of a library with high academic standards was important to Sir Abed.
 The Ayesha Abed Library was digitized shortly after its inception.
 The university had 11,200 students in 20 schools, departments, and institutes in 2020.
-The construction of a new campus will be completed at the end of 2023.
+In 2023, Brac University authorities proposed to change its name to "Sir Fazle Hasan Abed University".
+But the University Grants Commission declined it.
+Now, BRAC University has a permanent city campus in Merul Badda, Dhaka.

 Campus

+Permanent

+BRAC University has a permanent city campus in Merul Badda, Dhaka, a campus designed by WOHA Designs Pte Ltd., an architectural firm based in Singapore.
+Construction of this facility began in 2017.
+The university building has 14 floors and a total area of 157,935 sq. meters.
+The facilities include an auditorium with 700 seats, a multipurpose hall used for large gatherings and indoor sports, classrooms, labs, design studios, lecture theaters, an IT data center, UPS, CCTVs, a cafeteria, an e-library, a parking lot, recreation facilities, and a rooftop playground.
+The new campus is 2017 LafargeHolcim Asia Pacific- Bronze Winner awarded by LafargeHolcim Foundation for Sustainable Construction.
+Until November 2023, the educational programs were conducted at the temporary campus of Mohakhali, but from then on, all the activities were to be conducted at the permanent campus of Merul Badda.

-Residential Campus
+Residential

-The Residential Campus in Savar was founded in 2003 and substantially expanded in 2012.
-Students spend a semester on the Residential Campus, where they take specific courses and fulfill community tasks during the week.
-Residential Semester is mandatory for every students.
-On Friday and Saturday, they visit orphanages, nursing homes, and landmark sites.
-In Bangladesh, many students stay with their parents during their university years.